habibamoamenk7328/github-tutorial/README.md

 ## Rolling Back Changes

 It is normal that we make mistakes but it is important to learn and fix them.
 Below ar a list of command that you should know in case you make a mistake so you can easily undo it.
+1. To undo `add` you can just use `git status`. when we first type `git status` in when you add the file to the stage it turns green but if you write `git status` agian after it should turn red and that menas that it is off the stage.
+   * You should know this in case you the wrong or more than one file to the stage so then you can easily remove it.
+2.To undo edits you will have to know a few commands.
+First you would start out by typing in git status and then if you read what it says you will realize that it tells you what to type in next